eclipse-iceoryx/iceoryx2/FAQ.md

 This error can have multiple causes.

+1. systemd started an iceoryx2 service with `RemoveIPC=yes`.
+This causes systemd to remove all SystemV and POSIX IPC resources like shared memory and sockets which corrupts the service. **When combining iceoryx2 with systemd, always `RemoveIPC=no`.**
-1. Crashed processes cleaned up resources incompletely, see: [Remove Stale Resources](#remove-stale-resources)
+2. Crashed processes cleaned up resources incompletely, see: [Remove Stale Resources](#remove-stale-resources)
-2. The processes are compiled with two incompatible iceoryx2 versions.
+3. The processes are compiled with two incompatible iceoryx2 versions.
-3. Two service variants were used that are not compatible.
+4. Two service variants were used that are not compatible.

 ### Unable To Connect Due To `IncompatibleTypes`